Management Promotion of Fair Operating Practices

 The aim of the Japan Fair Trade Council of the Medical Devices Industry is to restrict unjustifiable premiums, such as money, goods, services, etc., provided as an inducement to engage in transactions to ensure fair competition among businesses.
 The council has its legal basis in the Act against Unjustifiable Premiums and Misleading Representations.

-Audit System
+Supervisory System

 Initiatives Related to Transparency with Medical Institutions and Patient Organizations